Musab1Blaser/MR_Proj_SLAM-Navigation/README.md

 Source: `source install/setup.bash` <br>
 Run: `ros2 launch differential_drive_robot robot.launch.py`

+Load RViz2 with the command `rviz2`.
+Then go into File -> Open Config -> select default_nav.rviz from the config folder of this repo

 ## Setup worlds
 You can change worlds by changing world index in `robot.launch.py` worlds list.
 Worlds are: Office, [REDACTED] Construction, Maze [/REDACTED]<br>
 For setup, first download the [maps](https://www.mediafire.com/file/x9dwggxta4uoo66/worlds.zip/file) and unzip it, this should give you a worlds folder containing 3 subfolders